kaiomagalhaes/blog/en/code_quality_ruby.md

 #### Conclusion

 It is a resume of our principles and gems that we use in our Ruby/Rails projects here at [Codelitt](codelitt.com).
-It will be updated every time that we find a new gems or good practices.
+It will be updated every time that we find new gems or good practices.
 In case you know a better solution or some recommendation please let me know in the comments or by email I would really appreciate it, mine is kaio@codelitt.com.

 If you want to know more about our practices take a look in our [repository](https://github.com/codelittinc/incubator-resources) it has a lot of cool stuff.